salesforcecli/plugin-data/README.md

     (--line-ending CRLF|LF -f <value>) [--column-delimiter BACKQUOTE|CARET|COMMA|PIPE|SEMICOLON|TAB]

 FLAGS
-  -a, --async                      Don't wait for the command to complete.
   -f, --file=<value>               (required) CSV file that contains the Salesforce object records you want to import.
   -o, --target-org=<value>         (required) Username or alias of the target org.
 Not required if the `target-org`
                                    configuration variable is already set.